-Porters Lodge Café sits behind our visitor reception in a woodland glade.
+Porters Lodge Café sits in a woodland glade.
 We’ve placed bird feeders nearby so as you enjoy your treats, you can watch the birds enjoy theirs.
 We’ve a range of scones and bakes, sausage rolls, sandwiches, gelato and drinks all ready to take away.

 Squash Court Café

 Visitors are able to immerse fully into fun and interesting stories about Jack Honeyball and the 4th Marquess of Bristol regularly playing squash, as well as enjoying delicious coffee accompanied by our Scone of the Month, using fresh produce from the grounds of Ickworth in the quiet comfort of our transformed Squash Court Cafe.

 Sustainable production is at the heart of National Trust values today.
 The National Trust team are the winners of several awards for the pioneering use of sustainably produced food in our cafés.
 As a conservation charity we are unique in how we cater for millions of visitors every year by putting welfare and conservation, not profit, at the heart of everything we do.